 Placing keywords in your product description will do wonders for your website rankings.
 Once you’ve determined the keywords that your target audience is searching for, determine the best way to fit them into your description.
-You’ll want to logically place them, i.e., not keyword stuff.
+You’ll want to place them, i.e., not keyword stuff, logically.
 So long as everything makes sense and is still readable, you’re on the right track.

 Now that you’ve nailed down the look of your product pages, you can start thinking about the technical aspects that will help you optimize.
 Everything from photos and videos to design helps your website rise through the ranks, and we’re going to go over how you can use these to your advantage.

 You never want your product page to load slowly.
-A slow loading page means less people sticking around to explore and a quick drop in search rankings.
-The top reason for slow loading speeds is large images on your page.
+A slow-loading page means fewer people sticking around to explore and a quick drop in search rankings.
+The top reason for slow loading speeds is the large images on your page.
 You want to use pictures on your site, but you must make them crisp and consistent.
 Not only will consistency add to the professional look of your site, but it won’t throw off your loading speed.

 So, you’ve set up your pages.
 You have the right pictures and the right look, and you’ve set it up exactly how you need it to be.
 But you can’t launch it quite yet.
 You need to test your pages first to ensure that everything works properly.
-Make sure your pages load quickly, your CTAs are easy to find, and overall that the work the way they need to.
+Make sure your pages load quickly, your CTAs are easy to find, and overall, they work the way they need to.
 Once you’ve worked out any surprise bugs, you’re ready to launch.